leotru/leotru.github.io/index.md

 - Ongoing research on adaptive neural networks and synaptic plasticity.
 - Mathematical physics methods for next-generation neural mass models.
 - Open-source code and course materials.

+## My roots as a contribution
+*I see science as a universal language enriched by diverse voices.
+My Latin American identity is part of that richness, and I believe multiculturality is not just coexistence—it is the spark that makes creativity possible*.
+[Read my full statement →](/statement/)